PieterMostert/LIPGLOSS2/README.md

 * Open the Anaconda Prompt, and type `conda install -c conda-forge cvxopt` to install the pre-built [CVXOPT](https://cvxopt.org/install/index.html) API.
 * Clone this repository using Git: `git clone https://github.com/PieterMostert/LIPGLOSS2.git`.
 * Run the main.py script to open the GUI.
+* If you encounter problems using Visual Code Studio, this [Stackoverflow answer](https://stackoverflow.com/a/62531033) may provide a solution.

 If you manage to install Lipgloss2 on another operating system, please add instructions to this file.